 Keep away from people who love to spend money.
 Avoid, block or reduce contact with them if personal discipline isn’t strong.
 Don’t get pulled into the same bad behavior.

-Improve career and increase the income.
-That should already make sense.
+Improve career and increase your income.

 Stay out of debt.
 Debts keep the finances unstable.